 Thousands of women in the United States who received vaginal mesh implants to treat their pelvic organ prolapse (POP) or stress urinary incontinence (SUI) have already filed lawsuits against the manufacturers of these products after suffering serious complications.
 Women who are just now considering bringing their own lawsuits are asking, “What is the amount of compensation I can expect from a vaginal mesh lawsuit?”
-Although every woman’s situation is different, the results from three jury verdicts so far are promising.
+Although every woman’s situation is different, there have been some favorable results so far.

 In lawsuits against bladder sling manufacturers, plaintiffs can claim “economic” damages and “non-economic” damages.
-Economic damages include quantifiable losses like medical expenses and lost earnings, while non-economic damages include intangibles like pain and suffering and lost earnings.
-In three lawsuits decided by juries thus far, plaintiffs have been awarded a combined total of $18.6 million in economic and non-economic damages.
+Economic damages include quantifiable losses like medical expenses and lost earnings, while non-economic damages include intangibles like pain and suffering.
+In three lawsuits decided by juries thus far, plaintiffs have been awarded a combined total of $18.6 million in damages.
 These awards were paid out as follows:

 - On August 15, 2013, plaintiff Donna Cisson was awarded $2 million after her West Virginia federal court trial against C.R.
-Bard over the company’s Bard Avulta Plus transvaginal mesh product.
+Bard over the company’s Bard Avaulta Plus transvaginal mesh product.

 - On July 23, 2012, plaintiff Christine Scott won $5.5 million after her California state court trial against C.R.
-Bard over the Avulta Plus.
+Bard over the Avaulta Plus.

 Two Lawsuits Settled for Undisclosed Amounts